joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/04/16/learning/science-practice-a-study-on-why-falling-cats-always-seem-to-land-on-their-feet.html

 **A Baker, Cardamom Buns and Allegations of a $3.8 Million Scam**\
-`A baker at the church’s popular cafe in Midtown Manhattan was accused of swindling nearly $4 million from the church’s donations and bequests.`\
+`A baker at the Church of Sweden’s popular cafe in Midtown Manhattan was accused of swindling nearly $4 million from the church’s donations and bequests.`\
 https://www.nytimes.com/2026/04/16/nyregion/church-sweden-coffee-shop.html

 **Condé Nast Shutters Self Magazine**\